-My staff is the backbone of the practice.
-While I walk around acting doctorly, they do the bulk of the work – and they do it wonderfully.
+The staff is the backbone of the practice.
+While I manage to keep busy, they do the bulk of the work – and they do it wonderfully.
 They explain things to clients, they herd the cats, and they keep me on point.
 They make appointments, they treat the cats, they anticipate my needs.
 They comfort the clients, they calm the cats, they double check me.
 They clean, they order, they organize.
 I would be lost without them.

 Terry Daly, D.V.M.

 "I always knew I wanted to travel, which led to me joining the Air Force when I was 19.
 After graduating Basic Training and Technical School my husband and I were stationed in Virginia for 4 years.
 After Virginia we received orders for and moved to Ramstein AB, Germany where we stayed for our last four years in the Air Force.

 My husband and the Air Force introduced me to video games, which we have shared with our children.

 I like crafting to help with my kids’ school activities – Band, Drumline, and Color Guard."

 Busy at work.

 "I went to school for Veterinary Assistant and took a Humane Animal Law Enforcement class.
 Ever since I was little I knew my career path would be helping animals.